emmanuelmartinezs/Pewlett-Hackard-Analysis/README.md

 ![name-of-you-image](https://github.com/emmanuelmartinezs/Pewlett-Hackard-Analysis/blob/main/Resources/Images/1.2r.PNG?raw=true)

-**5. A query is written and executed to create a Retiring Titles table that contains the number of titles filled by employees who are retiring.**
+5. **A query is written and executed to create a Retiring Titles table that contains the number of titles filled by employees who are retiring.**

 > Image with `SQL`, `pgAdmin` & `QuickDBD` Code below.